 This is the concept of congruency.
 And it is going to turn up over and over.
 Business credit reporting bureaus and lenders will analyze your corporation meticulously.
 Among the main ways they do this is by strictly looking for matching records.

 Due to this, if your records do not all match, it will turn up as if they are missing.
 Missing records will activate a rejection, as a loan provider will assume fraud on its face.

 Therefore, it is critical to ensure that every record, everything, is identical.

 It goes beyond your industry.
-It’s also your corporate name, address, phone and fax numbers – everything!
+It’s also your corporate name, address, phone numbers – everything!
 These must look the same everywhere.
 So this includes in IRS records.
 And in your firm’s records with Dun & Bradstreet, Experian, and Equifax.
 It also means all licenses required to run your company, and incorporation documents.